-Following the 2016-17 school year, the State Auditor's Office (SAO) issued no findings in its Accountability Audit Report regarding transportation.
+Following the 2017-18 school year, the SAO issued no findings in its Accountability Audit Report regarding transportation.

-Green Dot Destiny's facility met all health and safety code requirements, maintained compliance with legal obligations for providing student transportation and offered a safe environment conducive to learning.
-The facility's design, size, maintenance, security, equipment and furniture were all adequate to meet the school's needs.
+Green Dot Destiny's facility met all health and safety code requirements, maintained compliance with legal obligations for providing student transportation, and offered a safe environment conducive to learning.
+The facility's design, size, maintenance, security, equipment, and furniture were all adequate to meet the school's needs.
 The school was accessible to all, including people with physical disabilities.
-The Commission's pre-opening compliance monitoring of health and safety code requirements did not reveal any significant concerns related to these obligations.